 - SSH is perfect to log into a remote or cloud system while VPN is utilized to connect various networks.

 - As VPN encrypts data and entire traffic even if not prompted, it can throttle connectivity.
 SSH, on the contrary, encrypts only the chosen application for an agreed period.

 - With regards to TCP/IP stacking, VPN works at the lower level or the network level and thus can be utilized to protect the whole network traffic.
 SSH is diverse as it works at the port level, and so is perfect to secure specific connections.

 - Much like VPN SSH is a network type that is hard to be identified by any third party.

-In view of the foregoing considerations, it seems viable to utilize SSH and access restricted websites while in Iran.
-In order to utilize SSH to circumvent filters and connect, you need to choose the best Iran VPN service provider out there.
-Currently, there are very few reputable services that provide SSH tunneling online.
+Given the previous considerations, it seems viable to utilize SSH and access restricted websites while in Iran.
+To use SSH to circumvent filters and connect, you need to choose the best Iran VPN service provider out there.
+Currently, there are very few important services that provide SSH tunneling online.
 Here are the services that I recommend for Iranian users: NordVPN and TorVPN.

 How to purchase SSH services online?